Natalie's Health

 • Mix it into coffee creamer.

-• Mix it into Pumpkin Smoothie.
+• Mix it into a Pumpkin Smoothie.

 • Season vegetables like winter squash, sweet potatoes, and carrots when roasting.